AntonioMrtz/SpotifyElectron/docs/backend/Environment.md

-# Enviroment
+# environment

 In this document we will cover:

-- How to use enviroment variables
+- How to use environment variables
-- Enviroment variables usage
+- environment variables usage
-- Development enviroment variables
+- Development environment variables

-## 🖐️ How to use enviroments
+## 🖐️ How to use environments

 To use environments in the app, you will need to place a file named `.env` under the `Backend` folder.
 The file should contain key-value pairs, with each pair on a separate line and the key and value separated by an equals sign (`=`).
 For example: